cockou/cockou/README.md

-Hello, I'm Rodrigo Lujano ake Cocko.
+Hello, I'm Rodrigo P Lujano.
+Learning JS while creating WebApps for Offline Business

 <!---
 cockou/cockou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.